-Janitors – There are a number of different types of janitors that may perform different function, but all act to process facts extracted by the importer, including data cleansing, object merging, and fact induction.
-Correcting spelling and grammar, translation, normalising formats, removing duplicate facts, removing unwanted facts, and so on are within the tasks that different janitors perform.
+Janitors – There are a number of different types of janitors that may perform a different function, but all act to process facts extracted by the importer, including data cleansing, object merging, and fact induction.
+Correcting spelling and grammar, translation, normalizing formats, removing duplicate facts, removing unwanted facts, and so on are within the tasks that different janitors perform.

 Build engine – Builds and manages the repository.

 Service engine – an interface for querying the repository.
 It processes queries, scores matching objects, and returns them to searchers asking for the information.